nasa-gcn/gcn.nasa.gov/app/routes/docs.client.samples.md

 #### Most Probable Sky Location

-The index of the highest probability point
+Let's calculate the index of the sky point with the highest probability density, as follows:

 ```python
 hp_index = np.argmax(skymap['PROBDENSITY'])